byuccl/f4pga-classroom/Setup_And_Tutorials/Step3_Testing_Your_Own_Designs.md

 # Testing Your Own Designs
 Before you test your own designs you need to place the contents of [this script](collectFiles) into your home directory.
 Put those contents into a file called `collectFiles`.
 Do that now.
 Make sure that it is executable.
-You can change the permissions on it with a command like `chmod o+x ~/collectFiles` (do you remember that ~ refers to your home directory?).
+That is, You can change the permissions on it with a command like `chmod u+x ~/collectFiles` (do you remember that ~ refers to your home directory?).

 ## Preparing A Specific Lab
 When you get ready to process one of your own designs, do the following: